ASDK requirements and considerations

 To use a two-way mirror configuration for storage resiliency:

-- HDD capacity in the system of greater than two terabytes.
+- You need HDD capacity in the system of greater than two terabytes.

-- If you have SSDs in your ASDK, along with HDDs, you'll need at least five HDDs.
+- If you have SSDs in your ASDK, along with HDDs, you need at least five HDDs.
 However, six HHDs are recommended.
-For six HDDs, it would also be recommended to have at least corresponding three SSDs in the system so that you have one cache disk (SSD) serve two capacity drives (HDD).
+For six HDDs, it's also recommended to have at least three corresponding SSDs in the system so that you have one cache disk (SSD) to serve two capacity drives (HDD).

 Example two-way mirror configuration: